Artisan-Lab/tag-std/sp-origin.md

 ### 2. Transformation of Safety Properties
 Now, we explain how additional safety properties can be derived.
 We use raw pointer dereference as an example.
-When a raw pointer dereference is used as a left value, it requires the safety properties of `Dereferenceable` .
+When a raw pointer dereference is used as a left value, it requires the safety property of `Dereferenceable`.
 The following program introduces a new property, `ValidNum`, derived from `Dereferenceable`, because `x <= 0` ensures no undefined behavior.
 ```rust
 #[safety::requires(ValidNum)]